 Social media marketing is a thing these days.
 But are you confident about the way you use social media?
 Have you found the best solutions for your needs?
 I’m here to share my favorite social media and the best ways to boost your marketing game in them as a creative!
-So let’s take a look at few things you should remember about social media marketing for creatives.
+So let’s take a look at a few things you should remember about social media marketing for creatives.

 Twitter is like an old friend that has always been there.
 I was using Twitter before I started to actively use Facebook and I have experienced many different times in it.
 I believe that we still have some great times ahead of us and it’s a great platform for social media marketing for creatives.

-What I use Twitter for?
+What do I use Twitter for?
 I use it to share, mostly.
-I share my blog posts and some special offers, I share great articles I’ve read, I’m sharing some occassional photos and ideas, insights.
+I share my blog posts and some special offers, I share great articles I’ve read, I’m sharing some occasional photos and ideas, insights.
 Most of the things I share with my Twitter followers are about freelancing, traveling, working remotely, startups and so on.
 Also, I like to participate in some discussions or read them – that’s an interesting and easy way how to get to know new opinions about pretty much anything!

 What’s the best way to work with marketing on Twitter?
 Keep in mind that sharing is caring!
 Twitter is built on community, therefore you have to gather around yourself those who will be good “listeners” to what you’re willing to say.
 What is your main message?
 Are you helping new bloggers?
 Are you boosting up designer careers?
 Or offering killer websites for creatives?

 Afterward, it’s just a matter of time when they will start to love you!
 Share insights in your field, insights in your daily work, your thoughts about related topics and interesting articles you’ve read or written yourself.
 Spread the world with good and useful information!Look for the audience that wants to hear what you have to say.
 Click To Tweet

 unfollowers.me is a way to control your Twitter followers and people whom you’re following.
 You can see inactive accounts, scams, etc.

 What not to do on Twitter?
 Don’t use Automatic direct messaging.
 Please!
 It says absolutely nothing and most people don’t read them anyways.
-If you want to say Thank you! for someone who has followed you, write them personalized message, stating their name, adding some relevant question, etc. Build relations!
+If you want to say Thank you! for someone who has followed you, write them a personalized message, stating their name, adding some relevant question, etc. Build relations!

 As many other bloggers out there, I can honestly say that Pinterest is driving a huge number of people to my website (more than 40%).
 I knew about it ever since it appeared, but I re-discovered it only a few months ago.
 And you know what?
 Yes, you guessed it – I LOVE it!

-What I love about Pinterest?
+What do I love about Pinterest?
 It’s visual & it has tons of useful information within it.
 You can have fun while doing a job, you can learn while marketing and entertain yourself while promoting.
 Pinterest is like a party for workaholics.
 Educational party, but it’s still a win-win!

 What’s the best way to work with marketing on Pinterest?
 First of all – keep in mind that timing doesn’t matter on Pinterest.
 Pinterest is showing you the most relevant and interesting content tailored to your interests.
-Therefore the main thing for anyone who’s marketing on Pinterest would be to pin and repin things daily, but without any timing requirements.
-You should add one of your pins for any 10 other repins you’re making.
+Therefore the main thing for anyone who’s marketing on Pinterest would be to pin and repin things daily.
+You should add one of your pins for any 5 other repins you’re making.

 What not to do on Pinterest?